THmanley/leagueConstitution/README.md

 ### Divisions ###

-- There will be four divisions that teams will be randomly assigned based on Conference (Mountain/Plains) upon joining the league.
+- There will be two conferences.
-- Divisions will follow the following naming: Mountains East, Mountains West, Plains East, Plains West.
+- Conferences will follow the following naming: Mountains and Plains.

 ### Regular Season Schedule ###
-- The regular season lasts from NFL Regular Season week 1 to week 13.
+- The regular season lasts from NFL Regular Season week 1 to week 14.
-- Teams will play their division rivals twice per season.
+- Teams will play their conference rivals twice per season.
 - The rest of the matches will be randomly determined at the beginning of the season.
-- Playoffs begin week 14 with the championship game occuring week 16.
+- Playoffs begin week 15 with the championship game occuring week 17.

 ### Division Realignment ###
-- Mountains and Plains Conference Divisions will be re-aligned following every season based on the final standings of the season prior.
-- East Divisions will have the following teams: 1, 3, 5, 7
-- West Divisions will have the following teams: 2, 4, 6, 8
-- Teams will not switch between between conferences, just be realigned to the East/West divisions within each conference.
+- Teams will not switch between between conferences, unless the league votes for realignment.

 <br><br>